the-rdk/the-rdk.github.io/content/article/human_forever.md

 ### Page 232

 Not even ever more engrossing and interoperable gaming metaverses can sweep away the sea change of sensibilities unleashed by the digital triumph.
-If kids game earlier in life than ever, they ofen and increasingly burn through games and the gaming lifestyle faster too.
-While juvenile fixtures of gaming scenes are busted for sexual crimes against tweens—as happened recently to one well-known Fortnite livestreamer—actual juveniles, tomorrow’s First Generation men and women, look back with jaded nostalgia on the mega-game’s simple, brand-free Season One.Now, they see it as it is: just another trash heap of commercial cringe, a sort of graveyard where oversaturated IP goes to die, respawn, die, respawn, die, in the manner of a Hindu who never achieves the degree of enlightenment sufcient to rest in peace.
+If kids game earlier in life than ever, they often and increasingly burn through games and the gaming lifestyle faster too.
+While juvenile fixtures of gaming scenes are busted for sexual crimes against tweens—as happened recently to one well-known Fortnite livestreamer—actual juveniles, tomorrow’s First Generation men and women, look back with jaded nostalgia on the mega-game’s simple, brand-free Season One.
+Now, they see it as it is: just another trash heap of commercial cringe, a sort of graveyard where oversaturated IP goes to die, respawn, die, respawn, die, in the manner of a Hindu who never achieves the degree of enlightenment sufficient to rest in peace.

 ### Page 249

-In an era when commerce and communications are controlled to produce propaganda, reasonably if excessively paranoid Americans see predictive programming in the pop art manufactured to condition them to accept coming reorganizational attractions; in truth, science fction has served more to signal that the Complex has already introduced seemingly fantasy technology into real life.
+In an era when commerce and communications are controlled to produce propaganda, reasonably if excessively paranoid Americans see predictive programming in the pop art manufactured to condition them to accept coming reorganizational attractions; in truth, science fiction has served more to signal that the Complex has already introduced seemingly fantasy technology into real life.
 The fantasy is that ordinary people—artists—made it up.
-“Art at its most signifcant is a Distant Early Warning System,” McLuhan observed, “that can always be relied on to tell the old culture what is beginning to happen to it.
+“Art at its most signifcant is a Distant Early Warning System,” McLuhan observed, “that can always be relied on to tell the old culture what is beginning to happen to it."

 ### Page 250